rtm/upward/doc/design.md

  In this simplest case, `C(fn)` simply recomputes the function whenever things change.
 However, we also would like the the following abilities:

  * maintain internal state between recomputations
  * return a promised result
  * initiate its own recalculation, such as in the case of a timer

-To accomplish this, the design is therefore that the function actually underlying upwardable functions are **generators**, which `yield` each successive value.
+To accomplish this, the design is that the functions actually underlying upwardable functions are **generators**, which `yield` each successive value.
 The `C(fn)` notation is actually sugar for wrapping a generator around `fn` and building an upwardable function based on that.
 If you wish to provide your own generator on which to base an upwardable function, call `makeUpwardableFunction(generator, run)` (an export from `'src/Upw/Fun'`).
 Here `run` is a function which the generator may call to signal a request for its own recalculation.
-An mentioned above, the generator may also yield a promise, in which case the new value of the function is then eventual value of the yielded promise when resolved.
+Your generator should yield an initial value, then yield additional values based on the array of revised arguments passed with each call to `next()`.
+As mentioned above, the generator may also yield a promise, in which case the new value of the function is then eventual value of the yielded promise when resolved.

 It may be the case that the initial call to the underlying function is at a point when the function is not yet ready to deliver a result.
 In that case, the function may return a default or placeholder value as the first `yield`, or specified as the second argument to `C()`.

-### Upwardable functions watch non-parameter upwardable values
+### Upwardable functions watch non-parameter upwardable dependencies

 It is also desirable that upwardable functions recompute not only when their parameters change, but also when other values affecting the calculation change.
-In other words, we want `C(x => x+1)` to work properly, but in addition `C(() => model.count + 1)` needs to recompute when `model.count` changes.
-To accomplish this, upwardable values accessed during the computation of an upwardable function are monitored, and then cause a recalculation when changed.
+In other words, we want `C(x => x+1)` to work properly, of course, but in addition `C(() => model.count + 1)` needs to recompute when `model.count` changes.
+To accomplish this, upwardable values accessed during the computation of an upwardable function are monitored, and trigger a recalculation when changed.

 Upwardable objects
 ------------------